-A Commissioner elected to a membership category defined by position or status is expected to maintain that status for the entire term.
+Commissioners are elected to a membership category defined by position or status.
 If the Commissioner's position or status changes during a term so that the Commissioner no longer meets the requirement for the category to which elected, the Commissioner shall notify the Commission's chair or President in a timely manner.
-A Commissioner whose status has so changed is considered to have completed the term on the date that the new status is actually assumed, except that a Commissioner who holds an administrative or faculty position on the Commission and elects to retire will, upon review and approval of the Commission Chair, be permitted to complete the year of service ending June 30 as a Commissioner.
+A Commissioner who held the status of faculty may be allowed to complete their term if they continue to meet the requirements of an academic representative.
+A Commissioner who holds an administrative, or faculty or other position on the Commission and elects to retire will, upon review and approval of the Commission Chair, be permitted to complete their term as a Commissioner.